By: Charles Molefe

 Where the CADDY outshines most is in the utility department, it can carry five passengers with the option of a seven-seater and has the added benefit of a boot that can gulp up 530 litres worth of amenities, this is more than sufficient to carry a number of items, the CADDY also comes equipped with a load cover that conceals the boot area, you will never have to worry about the security of any of the items you have stored.

 The entertainment sphere is filled by a passive 6 speaker system that is linked to a simple to use infotainment screen.
 The audio system comes standard with Android Auto, Mirror Link and Apple CarPlay, to top it off, Bluetooth integration is seamless and tends to connect your mobile device with ease.
-There is a 12-Volt socket within close reach of the front passengers, an additional pair of USB slots would come in handy at the rear.
+There is a 12-Volt socket within close reach of the front passengers, however, a pair of USB slots would come in handy at the rear.

 On the technology front, you get a number of features, Start-stop system with regenerative braking, tire pressure monitoring system, rain sensor, voice control and the voice enhancer system that can be found on the Caravelle and AMAROK, this system augments the driver’s voice by pumping their inputs through the speakers of the car, this will come in handy, especially when you are using the CADDY to shuttle around a couple of noisy passengers.